Skip to Content

 This painting is from the tale “Sagan om äldtjuren Skutt och lilla prinsessan Tuvstarr” (The story of the bull Skutt and little princess Tuvstarr).

-The tale is written by Helge Kjellin and published in the 1913 edition of Bland tomtar och troll (Among Gnomes and Trolls).
+The tale was written by Helge Kjellin and published in the 1913 edition of Bland Tomtar och Troll.

 John Bauer print